 The operator can press ENTER and operate normally on 4 disks (configuration "4+1") or on 5 disks (configuration "5+1") or exit the software and return to EVS menu to run a Hardware Check.

 DISKS MONITORING

-The 1st page of Server Monitoring screen allows disk monitoring.
-Press Shift-F5 to access this screen:
+The 1st page of the Server Monitoring screen allows disk monitoring.
+Press Shift-F5 to access this screen.
+According to the type of disks, this screen will differ as follows.